-I am Mehul Oswal (Reg No: 11908025), 3rd Year Aerospace student sponsored by SRM University for a semester abroad at MIT, Boston for the Fall term 2010.
+I am Mehul Oswal (Reg No: 11908025), 3rd Year Aerospace student sponsored by SRM Institute of Science and Technology (formerly known as SRM University) for a semester abroad at MIT, Boston for the Fall term 2010.

 Sir, words and lines would be too small & too short to describe what SRM has done for me by selecting me to undertake a semester here and offering a financial scholarship of Rs 5 lakh to help me in the tuition fees here.